SixArm/file-size/README.md

 ## Strategies

-This script has a goal to be cross-platform.

-This script tries these strategies in order:
+This script has a goal to be cross-platform, so this script tries these strategies in order:

   * `du --apparent-size`
     * Standard on current Linux.